tomideso/pitchdeck-dashboard/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 It is assumed this dashboard and the API will be run and tested on the same local machine.

+## Environment Variables

+Add a `.env` file to the root folder of this project.
+A sample `.env_sample` has been included